 You’ve got to get payroll done right and on time, and make sure you’re following all the tax rules.
 That means handling Social Security, Medicare, and income taxes correctly.
 And here’s a pro-tip: start getting ready for taxes now.
 Spend a little time each month organizing your documents, and you’ll save yourself a ton of headaches later.

 Regularly reviewing financial statements helps assess your business’s financial health and performance.
 Analyze key reports like the profit and loss statement, balance sheet, and cash flow statement to identify trends, spot potential issues, and adjust strategies accordingly.
-This proactive approach ensures financial stability and supports data-driven decision-making.

-Inconsistent monthly bookkeeping could be costing you a lot.
 By consistently managing reconciliations, payables, and receivables, you can gain a real-time, granular view of your finances.
 This allows you to identify opportunities, optimize cash flow, and ultimately boost your bottom line, making year-end analysis a strategic goldmine.

 Even if you’ve done this monthly, it’s vital to double-check at year-end.
-Balance your general ledger against reconciliation end balances and sub-ledger reports.
+Balance your general ledger against reconciliation, end balances, and sub-ledger reports.
 This ensures the integrity of your financial data.

 Compile and review all financial information from the entire year.
 Verify that your prior year’s financials match the prior year’s tax return.
 This consistency is essential for accurate tax reporting and compliance.